tomrains/miscProjects/projects/conways-game-of-life/README.md

 -- i really like the idea of having a "garden", with dividers that go around to keep it as a basically 1D garden. chessboard setup basically, with a spiral walls to keep everything one square wide.

 **i would like to connect the first and last squares so their growth isn't based on just one other square. that means two others are based on three, though.
+  OR -- have it like this:
+  if first square alive and second square alive ... first square dies if first square dead and second square alive ... first square comes to life if first square alive and second square deadd ... first square stays alive if first square dead and second square dead ... stays dead

 Goal: to create a 1D version of Conway's World